StephenGill/a11y-guidance.github.io/documents.md

 - [how to convert a Word document to accessible PDF format](https://webaim.org/techniques/acrobat/converting)
 - [how to format a Word document so it’s accessible](https://support.office.com/en-us/article/Make-your-Word-documents-accessible-d9bf3683-87ac-47ea-b91a-78dcacb3c66d)

+## Creating a PDF from a scanned document

+If you're creating a PDF by scanning a paper document, use [Optical Character Recognition (OCR)](https://acrobat.adobe.com/uk/en/acrobat/how-to/ocr-software-convert-pdf-to-text.html) to make the PDF accessible to screen reader users.

 ## Check your document before uploading